-Society nowadays has become much more environmentally conscious of the action we take, and with more and more ways of helping the environment have arisen.
-One is upcycling, specifically, food waste upcycling.
+Society nowadays has become much more environmentally conscious of the action we take, and more and more ways of helping the environment have arisen.
+One is upcycling, specifically, upcycle food waste.
 This new way can help resolve many of the environmental challenges we are facing right now, such as an excessive amount of food waste.
-So let’s take a closer look at food waste upcycle and how does food waste upcycle work.
+So let’s take a closer look at upcycle food waste and how does upcycling food waste works.

 Upcycling refers to converting or transforming the wasted or discarded material into a product of higher quality.
 The term is often discussed in the context of minimizing plastic waste but it can also be used to address food waste.
 According to the Upcycled Food Association “the upcycled foods use ingredients that otherwise would not have gone to human consumption, are procured and produced using verifiable supply chains, and have a positive impact on the environment”(About: Upcycled Food Association).
 The incorporation of the definition in the food industry can address the global problem of food waste which is taking a toll on the economy and environment.
-Food Agriculture Organization estimates, that on an average 1.3 billion tons of food goes to waste every year, accounting for economic losses of annual $1 trillion USD, coupled with contributing 8 percent of greenhouse gas emissions resulting from anthropogenic activities and impacting energy, land, and water usage which never makes to production of consumable products.
+Food Agriculture Organization estimates, that on an average 1.3 billion tons of food goes to waste every year, accounting for economic losses of annual $1 trillion USD, coupled with contributing 8 percent of greenhouse gas emissions resulting from anthropogenic activities and impacting energy, land, and water usage which never makes to the production of consumable products.
 Upcycle food waste not only helps us fight against environmental and food security issues, but upcycling food can also bring in more jobs and opportunities for a sustainable future.

 Ways to Upcycle Food Waste